 What is the Global Ecumenical Theological Institute?

-The Global Ecumenical Theological Institute (GETI) is a major event for about 150 younger advanced theology students from all regions of the world and all Christian denominational traditions.
-It will take place in Seoul and Busan/Korea from the 25 October to 9 November 2013, alongside the World Council of Churches' 10th Assembly.
-The project aims to bring young theologians to the Assembly for an intensive theological course program for a period of 2 weeks.
-Its curriculum focuses on "the future of ecumenism and the transformation of World Christianity in the 21st century" and will be geared to the theme of the WCC Assembly "God of life, lead us to justice and peace".
-GETI will be a place for ecumenical leadership formation, intense theological learning and mutual dialogue as well as inter-generational dialogue with important leaders of the ecumenical and evangelical movement.
+The Global Ecumenical Theological Institute (GETI) took place in Seoul and Busan/Korea from 25 October to 9 November 2013, alongside the World Council of Churches' 10th Assembly, as a major event for about 150 younger advanced theology students from all regions of the world and all Christian denominational traditions, for an intensive theological course programme for a period of 2 weeks.
+Its curriculum focussed on "the future of ecumenism and the transformation of World Christianity in the 21st century" and was geared to the theme of the WCC Assembly "God of life, lead us to justice and peace".
+GETI was a place for ecumenical leadership formation, intense theological learning and mutual dialogue as well as inter-generational dialogue with important leaders of the ecumenical and evangelical movement.

-GETI is a special initiative which is prepared and supported by the Ecumenical Theological Education Programme of the World Council of Churches (ETE) in cooperation with Bossey Ecumenical Institute and a network of partnering theological colleges and associations of theological schools in both Korea and the regions.
+GETI is a special initiative which has been prepared and supported by the Ecumenical Theological Education Programme of the World Council of Churches (ETE) in cooperation with Bossey Ecumenical Institute and a network of partnering theological colleges and associations of theological schools in both Korea and the regions.

 Short webisode on GETI in Seoul, 25-29 October 2013 - by Candice Eloby Films (www.celobyfilms.com)

 GlobeTheoLib has accompanied the GETI project by offering its digital working space.

 GETI internal workgroup